How to Live to 100—And Love It!

 We’re living longer than ever before, thanks to healthier lifestyles and medical advancements such as vaccines and antibiotics.
 The average life expectancy in Canada, currently 82 and rising, has increased by 11 years since 1960.
 Of course, reaching a ripe old age is significantly more rewarding if you feel fit and healthy, and your life is full.

 Researchers who study longevity and health have concluded that people who live the longest share some common characteristics in where and how they live, and how proactively they take care of themselves.
 “Longevity is useless if it means more years incapacitated in a home,” says Benjamin Zendel, a professor at Memorial University of Newfoundland and Canada Research Chair in Aging and Auditory Neuroscience.

-Follow these 45 proven—and often surprising—habits to live to 100, happily.
+Here are 45 proven—and often surprising—tips on how to live to 100, happily.

 Watch your weight

 An analysis in the Annals of Internal Medicine of three long-term studies found that being overweight at any time in adulthood can shorten your life significantly.
 If you’re heavy, losing just five to 10 percent of your body weight will help prevent life-threatening chronic diseases such as diabetes.

 Here’s the latest research on how to beat diabetes.